pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 > Computational requirements are not included in the comparison of variants, while constraints in this regards seem to have affected the results, as it was decided that 70 iterations for the XGBoost will be executed.

 Thanks for asking about computational resources.
-Computational requirements for executing code-driven studies always depend on the hardware resources at hand.
+Computational requirements for executing computational studies always depend on the hardware resources at hand.
-These always differ (in CPU speed, cores and memory) and hence there is usually not much added value in describing this matter in greater detail.
+These will always vary (in CPU time, cores and memory) and hence there is usually not much added value in describing this matter in greater detail.
 In our case, the analysis was run in parallel on a High-Performance Cluster with 6 nodes.
 There are different resources per node (from 32 cores, 128 GB to 48 cores, 256 GB).
-The runtime to execute all 156 settings was some days, however the resources of the cluster were shared with other scientists and the actual runtime at full capacity is therefore hard to estimate.
+The runtime to execute all 156 settings was several days, however the resources of the cluster were shared with other scientists and the actual runtime at full capacity is therefore hard to estimate.

 There were no restrictions with respect to runtime for the model optimization.
 One always needs to decide on tuning set ranges before optimizing and we ensured that our boundaries were not set in a way that the models are limited by these, i.e. in this particular case we have seen the hyperparameter `nrounds` to level off at earlier values and there was no justification to increase the right border of this hyperparameter.